syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/grid/EJ2_ASP.NETCORE/excel-export/excel-exporting.md

 To achieve this, you can follow these steps:

-1. Access the `excelExportProperties` of the Grid component.
+1. Access the `ExcelExportProperties` of the Grid component.

 2. Set the `multipleExport.type` to **NewPage**.